Windows 7 Forums Search

 System Protection - Change Disk Space Usage

-How to Change the System Protection Disk Space Usage in Window 7
+How to Change Maximum Disk Space Used by System Protection and System Images in Windows 7

-How to Change the System Protection Disk Space Usage in Window 7
+How to Change Maximum Disk Space Used by System Protection and System Images in Windows 7

-By default, Windows 7 will allocate 10% of your total C: drive/partition size to be used to store system restore points in this allocated disk space.
-This allocated space will no longer be available as free space.
+By default, Windows 7 will allocate up to 10% of your total C: drive/partition size to be used by system protection to store system restore points in this allocated disk space.
+This allocated space will no longer be available as free space on the drive/partition.

-This will show you how to adjust the maximum disk space used for system protection in Windows 7.
+This tutorial will show you how to manage and change the maximum disk space you want to be used for system protection restore points and system images in Windows 7.

 It really depends on how many restore points you would like to have stored on your computer for what you should set the MAX storage size to be.